Critical Access Hospitals

 The Flex Monitoring Team maintains a list of Critical Access Hospitals which includes the hospital name, city, state, ZIP code and effective date of CAH status.

-For State Flex Profiles and/or technical
+For State Flex Profiles and/or technical assistance

 National Rural Health Resource Center